algorithmshub/Java/Assignments/Assignment9/README.md

 # Assignment9

-Write a method named `isDivisible`:
+Write a method named `isDivisible` that:

-* that takes an integer array and a divisor
+* takes an integer array and a divisor
 * returns `1` if all its elements are divided by the divisor with no remainder
 * otherwise it returns `0`